dhocker/athomedmx/README.md

     step-period 0.1

 ### Import
 The import statement includes another file into the script file.
-This works just like a C/C++ include or a Python import statement.
+This works like a C/C++ include or a Python import statement.
 The content of the imported file is inserted into the script in line.

     import filename